 Mr. Wolff offered a third possible outcome and said Mr. Trump might say, “Jeffrey is a great guy and has gotten a raw deal and is a victim of political correctness, which is to be outlawed in a Trump regime.”

-The House Oversight and Government Reform Committee on Wednesday released 23,000 pages of Epstein documents provided under subpoena by the Justice Department.
-The files uploaded to the panel website reveal Mr. Epstein’s efforts to tie Mr. Trump to the girls victimized by his sex-trafficking ring.
+On Wednesday, the House Oversight and Government Reform Committee released 23,000 pages of documents related to Epstein, which were provided under subpoena by the Justice Department.
+The files uploaded to the committee’s website reveal Epstein’s efforts to tie Mr. Trump to the girls victimized by his sex trafficking ring.

-After Mr. Trump’s 2016 victory, Mr. Thomas asked Epstein who he believed Mr. Trump would nominate to serve as treasury secretary.
+After Mr. Trump’s 2016 victory, Mr. Thomas asked Epstein about his thoughts on whom Mr. Trump would nominate as Treasury secretary.
 In the same email exchange, he asked Epstein, “How are you positioned re market?”
-Epstein, who made millions as an investor, responds, “long dow, short yen euro and pound. long reits.”
+Epstein, who made millions of dollars as an investor, responded, “long dow, short yen euro and pound. long reits.”

 A year later, Mr. Thomas offered to introduce Epstein to Masayoshi Son, the founder and chairman of SoftBank Group.